RandomFractals/vscode-data-preview/README.md

 1. Run `View -> Command Palette...>Data: Preview Data` command or `Ctrl+Shift+D` in an open `.json` `.config` `.env` `.properties` `.ini` `.yml` or `.csv/.tsv` text  data file document to launch Data Preview panel.
 2. `File -> Save` (`Ctrl+S`) your text data file for immediate updates in an open Data Preview 🈸 panel.
-3. Right-click on a Binary `.xlsx/.xlsb`, `.arrow` or `.avro` data file in VSCode File Explorer to launch Data Preview panel.
+3. Right-click on a Binary `.xlsx/.xlsb`, `.arrow/.feather` or `.avro` data file in VSCode File Explorer to launch Data Preview panel.
 4. Use exposed `explorer/context`, `editor/title` or `editor/title/context` Preview Data 🈸 or Preview Data on Side context menu options to preview your data files.
 5. Click on the Data View Filename toolbar link to Load saved Data View Grid || Chart 📊 `.config`.
 6. Click on the Data View 🈸 icon to Launch new Data Preview Panel for new view config changes.